firebeasty/AETools/README.md

 ChromaFX adds an additional section to the panel that contains effects used commonly in a green-screen or matting workflow.

 # Installation
-Install AETools by downloading the .jsx from the 'QuickFX' folder.
-Place the .jsx file into your After Effects installation directory.
+Install AETools by downloading the two .jsx files from the 'QuickFX' folder.
+Place both of the .jsx files into your After Effects installation directory.
 For example: "C:\Program Files\Adobe\Adobe After Effects CC 2019\Support Files\Scripts\ScriptUI Panels".

 Load up AE, and go to Window.
 Select the UI Script from the bottom of the list.